 Management tests the deferred sales commission asset for recoverability quarterly.
 Significant assumptions utilized to estimate the company's future average assets under management and undiscounted future cash flows from back-end load shares include expected future market levels and redemption rates.
 Market assumptions are selected using a long-term view of expected average market returns based on historical returns of broad market indices.
 As of June 30, 2007, management used average market return assumptions of 5% for fixed income and 8% for equity to estimate annual market returns.
 Higher actual average market returns would increase undiscounted future cash flows, while lower actual average market returns would decrease undiscounted future cash flows.
 Future redemption rate assumptions range from 22% to 25% for U.S. fund shares and 22% to 34% for non-U.S. fund shares, determined by reference to actual redemption experience over the five-year, three-year, one-year and current periods ended June 30, 2007, calculated as a percentage of the company's average assets under management represented by back-end load shares.
-An increase in the actual rate of redemptions are reviewed and updated quarterly.
-Estimates of undiscounted future cash flows and the remaining life of the deferred sales commission asset are made from these assumptions and the aggregate undiscounted future cash flows are compared to the recorded value of the deferred sales commission asset.
+An increase in the actual rate of redemptions would decrease undiscounted future cash flows, while a decrease in the actual rate of redemptions would increase undiscounted quarterly.
+Estimates of undiscounted future cash flows are reviewed and updated quarterly.
+Estimates of undiscounted future cash flows are compared to the recorded value of the deferred sales commission asset.
 Management determined that the deferred sales commission asset was not impaired as of June 30, 2007.
 If management determines in the future that the deferred sales commission asset is not recoverable, an impairment condition would exist and a loss would be measured as the amount by which the recorded amount of the asset exceeds its estimated fair value.
 Estimated fair value is determined using management's best estimate of future cash flows discounted to a present value amount.

 During the three-month and six-month periods ended June 30, 2007, U.S. equity markets increased by approximately 6.3% and 7.0%, respectively, as measured by the total return of the Standard & Poor's 500 Stock Index, and U.S. fixed income markets decreased by approximately 0.5% and increased by 1.0%, respectively, as measured by the change in the Lehman Brothers' Aggregate Bond Index.
-The redemption rate for domestic back-end load shares was approximately 22.0% and 22.4%, respectively, during the three-month and six-month periods ended June 30, 2007 ranged from 6.4% to 15.0% and from 9.2% to 17.6%, respectively, as measured by the MSCI World, Emerging Market and EAFE Indices.
+The redemption rate for domestic back-end load shares was approximately 22.0% and 22.4%, respectively, during the three-month and six-month periods ended June 30, 2007.
+Non-U.S. capital markets' increases for the three-month and six-month periods ended June 30, 2007 ranged from 6.4% to 15.0% and from 9.2% to 17.6%, respectively, as measured by the MSCI World, Emerging Market and EAFE Indices.
 The redemption rate for non-U.S. back-end load shares was 33.7% and 33.9%, respectively, during the three-month and six-month periods ended June 30, 2007.
 Declines in financial markets or higher redemption levels, or both, as compared to the assumptions used to estimate undiscounted future cash flows, as described above, could result in the impairment of the deferred sales commission asset.
 Due to the volatility of the capital markets and changes in redemption rates, management is unable to predict whether or when a future impairment of the deferred sales commission asset might occur.
 Any impairment would reduce materially the recorded amount of the deferred sales commission asset with a corresponding charge to earnings.